muditgarg48/gesture_based_device_control/README.md

 ## PROJECT SETUP

 This project involves a lot of moving parts but fear not.
-The project also includes several Python scripts to make sure you dont have to setup anything manually if those scripts are run before starting the project.
+The project also includes several Python scripts to ensure the user doesn't have to set up anything manually if those scripts are run before starting the project.

-Follow the following steps to setup the project suitable for running:
+Follow the following steps to set the project suitable for running:

 1. Download Python from [here](https://www.python.org/ftp/python/3.11.5/python-3.11.5-amd64.exe) and install it.
     * Ensure that it is added to the environment variables.
-    * The python setup has an option to check if you want the setup to directly add Python to the environment variables.
+    * The Python setup has an option to check if you want the setup to directly add Python to the environment variables.
-    * Mediapipe, a Google developed library used in this project, requires:
+    * Mediapipe, a Google-developed library used in this project, requires:
         - Python version 3.8 to 3.11
         - Pip version 20.3+

-2. Run _project_setup.py_ script by either one of this command in the terminal:
+2. Run the _project_setup.py_ script by either one of these commands in the terminal:
     ```
     python project_script.py
     ```